Seirdy/seirdy.one/content/posts/password-strength.md

 Asking the right question
 -------------------------

+Let's limit the scope of this article to passwords used in encryption/decryption.
+An attacker is trying to guess a password to decrypt something.

 Instead of predicting what tomorrow's computers may be able to do, let's examine the *biggest possible brute-force attack* that the laws of physics can allow.